flexbox/talks/README.md

 - [ChtiJS](http://chtijs.francejs.org/) (Lille, France) | Pokémon breakpoint : Responsive design, CSS & JavaScript | 2013 | [slides](http://flexbox.github.io/pokemon-breakpoint-pres/#/)

 ## Current Active Topics

+### Create your first book as an indie hacker 🆕

+Last year David published his first book.
+You may ask yourself: what kind of tools should I use to write a book ?
+You can start with a simple document on a text editor... but you will miss the most important part: distribution.
+During this talk you will learn how to create, automate and distribute your first book as a indie hacker.

 ### Your freelancing on autopilot with airtable 🆕